TheNeuronProject/ef.js/README.md

 const component1 = new template1() // Create a component without data
 const component2 = new template2(data) // Create a component and then updates it's data

-onRender(callback) // Cache operations to execute on next render inform() // Tell ef to cache operations **USE WITH CARE** exec() // Tell ef to execute all cached operations **USE WITH CARE** exec(true) // Force execute cached operations **USE WITH CARE**
+onNextRender(callback) // Cache operations to execute on next render inform() // Tell ef to cache operations **USE WITH CARE** exec() // Tell ef to execute all cached operations **USE WITH CARE** exec(true) // Force execute cached operations **USE WITH CARE**